 In 2006 he founded Picturefields in Amsterdam, a creative production company specialising in content creation for online media and advertisement.
 His clients include Nike, Adidas, Mercedes-Benz, Volvo, Ikea, Heineken and others.
 These campaigns have won dozens of awards globally, including accolades at the Cannes Lions, EPICA and Big Award.

-Since 2013 he relocated to Kampala with his Ugandan wife, and started teaching directing at the Kampala Film School while researching his next project.
+Since 2013 he relocated to Kampala with his Ugandan wife, and started teaching directing digital formats at the Kampala Film School while researching his next project.
 He is currently the acting head of the Kampala Film School.

 Matovu King is one of the most respected cinematographers working in Uganda today.
 He studied Audio and Visual Production at Kyambogo University, Animation and Digital Video at Makerere University and later joined Arena Multimedia for Motion and Print Graphics.
 He is a self-taught filmmaker with FX PHD on-line platform.